dottjt/plastic/chapters/09-bubble.md

 "Hello stranger.
 Looks like someone decided to rock up to work today.
 I didn't know you liked me that much."

+I could feel the hatred in her voice.

 I wanted to cry.
 She acted normal, as if nothing had happened between us.

 "Sure."